A Q&A with Susan Katz Miller

 According to a recent study by the Pew Research Center, one in every five Americans now grows up in an interfaith family.
 For some, solving the puzzle of what and how to celebrate in an interfaith family can be stressful.
 Susan Katz Miller, author of Being Both: Embracing Two Religions in One Interfaith Family, has written a new book for this reason.

 Published by Skinner House Books, The Interfaith Family Journal is a resource containing interactive exercises and creative activities to help interfaith families decide how they want to honor their histories, cultures, and beliefs in ways that nurture joy, creativity, and empowerment.
-Our blog editor, Christian Coleman, caught up with her to ask about the inspiration of the book, how it can help interfaith families in our times of continued attacks and shootings at houses of worship, and more.
+Beacon Broadside editor Christian Coleman caught up with her to ask about the inspiration of the book, how it can help interfaith families in our times of continued attacks and shootings at houses of worship, and more.

 Christian Coleman: What was the inspiration behind writing The Interfaith Family Journal?